kkudose/spyparty/content/loss.md

 -----
 ### Bonus: Leave the briefcase alone.
 - The briefcase is complicated enough that there's [several](https://docs.google.com/document/d/1Waj0T5ZvYo4V7p7EOFMOMNN8VQ2CeIk2wo8pk7f9pls/edit?usp=sharing) [guides](https://www.youtube.com/watch?v=3oXj57k6cMA) dedicated entirely to this cursed object.
-- (Spy) Pick up the case if it's near you but not near the **Ambassador**, then return the case to the **Ambassador** by standing behind them.
+- Spy: Pick up the case if it's near you but not near the **Ambassador**, then return the case to the **Ambassador** by standing behind them.
-- (Sniper) If you think the way a person interacted with the briefcase is suspicious, don't risk your game on it—you're probably wrong—but remember it for the replay.
+- Sniper: If you think the way a person interacted with the briefcase is suspicious, don't risk your game on it—you're probably wrong—but remember it for the replay.